torvalds/linux/Documentation/process/email-clients.rst

 -----------------------------

-Here are some specific MUA configuration hints for editing and sending patches for the Linux kernel.
+Here are some specific MUA configuration hints for editing and sending patches for the GNU/Linux kernel.
 These are not meant to be complete software package configuration summaries.